 Rebecca liked the fact that Waikato Management School has Triple Crown Accreditation - placing it in the top 1% of business schools worldwide.
 "I knew I was going to get a degree that would be respected by employers if I wanted to work internationally.
 Hamilton is close to my home town of Tauranga, and it has affordable living costs as well.”

-In her third year at uni, Rebecca was part of a student team that won the Chesterman Group Public Relations Campaigns competition with their communication plan for Opportunity Hamilton, a non-profit organisation that seeks to attract new business and investment into the city.
+During her third year at uni, Rebecca was part of a student team that won the Chesterman Group Public Relations Campaigns competition with their communication plan for Opportunity Hamilton, a not-for-profit organisation that seeks to attract new business and investment into the city.

 Another major highlight for Rebecca was her six-month management internship at Mainfreight, where she helped develop a new careers website aimed at recruiting graduates.